|IT Based Tactics||✓|

 Web-based reverse stings have also been conducted in Amarillo.
 For example, in September, 2017, seven men were arrested during a joint online operation targeting child predators.
 According to the Texas Department of Public Safety (DPS), the online operation and was assisted by Homeland Security and the West Texas A&M University (WTAMU) Police Department.
 DPS said seven suspects were arrested and booked into the Randall County Jail on a variety of charges, including Compelling Prostitution Child Younger than 18 years of age, and Online Solicitation of a Minor.
 In September 2018, a similar operation occurred, resulting in the arrest of six men for online solicitation of a minor in Amarillo.
 The Amarillo Police Department had received information over the prior year and half that several local teenage girls were involved in sex trafficking.
 The APD Special Victims Unit and ProActive Criminal Enforcement unit (PACE) conducted an undercover operation with Special Victims Unit Detectives posing as 15 and 16 year old girls.
 The suspects initiated contact with the undercover officer by text messages, arranging to engage in commercial sex with the decoy officers, who suspects believed to be teenage girls.
 When the suspects arrived at the agreed upon location they were arrested, interviewed and booked into the Randall County Jail for online solicitation of a minor, a felony offense.
 In March 2021, another large scale sex trafficking/prostitution operation resulted in 37 arrests, mostly of males on prostitution charges.
 The Amarillo Police Department has publicly disclosed identities of arrested sex buyers by posting the names and pictures of those arrested on social media.
-In August, 2021, another operation produced the arrest of 27 individuals, majorly male sex buyers.
-In September, 2021, the state of Texas elevates paying for prostitution from a Class B misdemeanor to a state jail felony.
+In August, 2021, another operation produced the arrest of 27 individuals, mostly male sex buyers.
+In September, 2021, the state of Texas elevated paying for prostitution from a Class B misdemeanor to a state jail felony.
 In November, 2022, the Amarillo Police Department announced that five men were arrested during a two-day operation on felony charges of soliciting prostitution.
 The five men’s identities were included in news reports.